-The Secondary Teacher Alternate Route (STAR) Program is an accelerated post-baccalaureate teacher certification program offered at Saint Martin's University that is for students who wish to teach at the middle/high school level.
+The Secondary Teacher Alternate Route (STAR) Program is an accelerated teacher certification program for students who wish to teach at the middle/high school level.
 The SMU STAR program is identified by the Professional Education Standards Board (PESB) as a state-approved alternate route program and follows the rules and guidelines as outlined in the Washington Administrative Code as alternate route programs for teacher certification.